Matador Resources Company (MTDR) vs. Its Peers: A Comparison

 MTDR) stock’s latest price update

-Matador Resources Company (NYSE: MTDR)’s stock price has decreased by -2.56 compared to its previous closing price of 45.00.
-Nevertheless, the company has seen a gain of 0.92% in its stock price over the last five trading days.
+Matador Resources Company (NYSE: MTDR)’s stock price has increased by 4.88 compared to its previous closing price of 44.63.
+However, the company has seen a gain of 2.74% in its stock price over the last five trading days.

 MTDR’s Market Performance

-Matador Resources Company (MTDR) has experienced a 0.92% rise in stock performance for the past week, with a -18.95% drop in the past month, and a -23.54% drop in the past quarter.
-The volatility ratio for the week is 4.71%, and the volatility levels for the past 30 days are at 5.06% for MTDR.
-The simple moving average for the last 20 days is -13.97% for MTDR stock, with a simple moving average of -24.27% for the last 200 days.
+Matador Resources Company (MTDR) has seen a 2.74% rise in stock performance for the week, with a -14.97% decline in the past month and a -14.60% plunge in the past quarter.
+The volatility ratio for the week is 4.55%, and the volatility levels for the past 30 days are at 5.07% for MTDR.
+The simple moving average for the last 20 days is -7.22% for MTDR stock, with a simple moving average of -19.00% for the last 200 days.

 Analysts’ Opinion of MTDR